robak86/hardwired/README.md

 ```

 ## Asynchronous resolution

 Definitions which can be instantiated using `.getAsync` | `.getAllAsync` container methods.
 They
-accept as a dependencies both sync and async definition.
+accept as both sync and async dependencies.

-- `asyncClass` - supports injection of async definitions.
-Async dependencies need to be
+- `asyncClass` - the same as `class` but accepts async dependencies
-  instantiated using `container.getAsync(someAsyncDef)` method

 ```typescript
 import { singleton, container } from 'hardwired';